 Kelly

 Kelly Engineering partners with private-equity firms to bring AI into their portfolio companies.
-We embed directly into operations — finance, IT, supply chain — building custom AI infrastructure to help navigate the largest technological shift in a generation.
+We embed directly into their operations to build the custom AI infrastructure they need to compete in the largest technological shift in a generation.

-Engagements run four to eight weeks.
+Engagements typically run four to eight weeks.
 No slide decks.
 No hidden fees.
-Just working AI software that the company owns.
+Just working AI software, proprietary to the company forever.

 Our team has shipped mission-critical infrastructure at Palantir and General Dynamics, put satellites into orbit, run robotics divisions at frontier labs, traded at top quantitative funds, and pushed ML research at MIT.

-We’re named after Kelly Johnson, who ran Lockheed’s Skunk Works and built the SR-71 Blackbird with a small team of engineers in a rented circus tent.
-Kelly’s 14 Rules — small teams, vicious focus, and his motto to be quick, be quiet, be on time — underpin how we work.
+We’re named after Clarence “Kelly” Johnson, who founded and ran Lockheed’s Skunk Works.
+Kelly built the SR-71 Blackbird with a small team of engineers in a rented circus tent.
+His 14 Rules — small teams, vicious focus, and his motto to be quick, be quiet, be on time — underpin how we work.

 As Mr Johnson liked to say: we keep it simple, stupid.